 Immediately following “Absolute Power,” Batman and Superman monitor Supergirl and note how she has made remarkable progress with her training ever since arriving on Earth.
 Unbeknown to our heroes, the Calculator has also been monitoring Kara’s progress on behalf of a mystery villain.
 When Kara goes on a patrolling mission in Gotham, she teams-up with the original Barbara Gordon Batgirl and defeats Harley Quinn and Poison Ivy.
 The original Barbara Gordon Batgirl then turns into his true form, Clayface (Basil Karlo), and then Supergirl takes him down too.
 Clark tells Kara that someone set-up her fight against Quinn, Ivy, and Clayface to test her powers.
 But who?
 Clark and Bruce don’t know it yet, but ousted President Lex Luthor has returned behind the scenes and he is interested in this new Supergirl big-time.

-–FLASHBACK: One of several flashbacks from Batman #634 takes place.
+–FLASHBACK: From Batman #634.
 Batman meets with Onyx, who is leading the Hill Gang now.
 Onyx tells him that Black Mask has been trying to take over her territory ever since the end of “War Games.”
 They also discuss Stephanie’s death.

 –Batman: Legends of the Dark Knight #190-191 (“COLD SNAP”)

 –REFERENCE: In Identity Crisis #1 and JLA Classified #26.
 Hawkman officially joins the JLA as a part-time reservist, while remaining full-time on the JSA (as referenced in Identity Crisis #1).
 Likewise, Aquaman officially rejoins the JLA as a part-time reservist (as referenced in JLA Classified #26).

 –Birds of Prey #79